 Increasing breathlessness in a COPD patient may not be due to COPD.
-This was the focus of a recent 'education@pcrj' which describes a systematic approach to history-taking and examination combined with targeted investigation of pulmonary, cardiovas-cular, thromboembolic and systemic causes to ensure that co-morbidities are identified and managed.
+This was the focus of a recent 'education@pcrj', which describes a systematic approach to history taking and examination combined with targeted investigation of pulmonary, cardiovascular, thromboembolic and systemic causes to ensure that comorbidities are identified and managed.56

-- Congestive heart failure shares similar symptoms of breathlessness, cough, and fatigue, though orthopnoea, ankle oedema, and chest pain may help differentiate.
-Readily available investigations (chest X-ray, electrocardiography, echocardiography) may help confirm or refute the diagnosis. - A change in symptoms, or failure to recover from an exacerbation should raise suspicion of lung cancer, especially in smokers/ex-smokers >40 years.
-Haemoptysis and/or persistent symptoms of cough, chest/shoulder pain, breathlessness, weight loss or hoarseness are important "red flags" which should trigger prompt referral to a chest physician.
-A normal CXR does not exclude lung cancer.
+- Congestive heart failure shares similar symptoms of breathlessness, cough, and fatigue; though orthopnoea, ankle oedema and chest pain may help differentiate.
+Readily; available investigations (chest X-ray, electrocardiography, echocardiography) may help confirm or refute the diagnosis.57 - A change in symptoms, or failure to recover from an exacerbation should raise suspicion of lung cancer, especially in smokers/ex-smokers >40 years old.
+Haemoptysis and/or persistent symptoms of cough, chest/shoulder pain, breathlessness, weight loss or hoarseness are important 'red flags', which should trigger prompt referral to a chest physician.58 A normal chest X-ray does not exclude lung cancer.59